getsentry/sentry-ruby/docs/config.rst

           Thread.new { Raven.send_event(event) }
         }

     Using a thread to send events will be adequate for truly parallel Ruby platforms such as JRuby, though the benefit on MRI/CRuby will be limited.
+Threads also won't report any exceptions raised inside of them, so be careful!

+    If the async callback raises an exception, Raven will attempt to send synchronously.

     We recommend creating a background job, using your background job processor, that will send Sentry notifications in the background.
 Rather than enqueuing an entire Raven::Event object, we recommend providing the Hash representation of an event as a job argument.
 Here's an example for ActiveJob:

     .. code-block:: ruby